ULHPC/ulhpc-docs/docs/data/transfer.md

 !!! info "Connecting to central data storage services from a personal machine"
     The examples presented here are targeted to the university HPC machines.
 To connect to the university central data storage with a (Linux) personal machine from outside of the university network, you need to start first a VPN connection.

-The SMB shares exported for directories in the central data storage are meant to be accesses interactively.
-Unlike mounting with `sshfs`, you will always need to enter your password to access a directory from the central data storage, so you cannot use SMB share in job scripts at login nodes.
-Transfer your data manually after your job has finished.
-You can mount directories from the central data storage in the login nodes, and access the central data storage through the interface of `smbclient` from both the login nodes and the compute nodes in interactive jobs.
+The SMB shares exported for directories in the central data storage are meant to be accessed interactively.
+Transfer your data manually before and after your jobs are run.
+You can mount directories from the central data storage in the login nodes, and access the central data storage through the interface of `smbclient` from both the compute nodes during interactive jobs and the login nodes.

+!!! danger "Never store your password in plain text"
+    Unlike mounting with `sshfs`, you will always need to enter your password to access a directory in an SMB share.
+Avoid, storing your password in any manner that it makes it recoverable from plain text.
+For instance, **do not** create job scripts that contain your password in plain text just to move data to Atlas within a job.

-The following commands are for Atlas, but commands for Poseidon are similar.
+The following commands target Atlas, but commands for Poseidon are similar.

 ### Mounting an SMB share to a login node